Social media is powerful. Social media is easily accessible. Social media is omnipresent. And, it’s popularity is not getting any lower.

 Melanie has been working in the legal industry for ten years, specialising and practicing areas of employment and industrial relations matters.
 Melanie founded her practice, MJT Law, in 2014 and since received recommendation in the Doyles listing of leading Employee focused Queensland Employment Law Firms in 2017, 2018, 2019 and 2020.
 Being a strong believer in technology and innovation and is active on Facebook, YouTube and also have a fortnightly podcast, Melanie is excited to explore and share what social media means to our workplaces as it blurs the boundaries between personal and professional life.

-About Chris De Santana, Solicitor – Employment Law Specialist, MJT Law
+About Chris De Santana, Solicitor – Associate, MJT Law

 Chris has more than four years in the legal industry and now specialises in employment and industrial relations.
 He is also a mentor for QUT.
 Joining Melanie in the fortnightly podcast, #TheLawcast, Chris has extensive understanding of the power of digital communication.
 Drawing from his experience as a young lawyer, Chris is able to provide a unique and intriguing insight into how many employees perceive social media and its role within both personal and professional life.